renovatebot/renovate/docs/usage/golang.md

 #### Go binary version

 By default, Renovate will keep up with the very latest version of `go`.

-You can configure the `go` version that Renovate uses by (insert action reader can take to configure this).
+You can "pin" the `go` version that Renovate uses.
+Say you want Renovate to use Go version 1.14.2, you can do this by adding `go 1.14.2` to your `go.mod` file.